We are glad you are visiting with us.

 We work with good people.

-If the care receiver is going to be discharged from a hospital, rehabilitation center, nursing home or any other facility, we can help to synchronize the release and the placement with you and the third party's representative in charge.
+If the care recipient is going to be discharged from a hospital, rehabilitation center, nursing home or any other facility, we can help to synchronize the release and the placement with you and the third party's representative in charge.
 We work closely with case managers, discharge planners, social workers, or hospice workers, to make sure the transition is smooth.